 Parabolic trough collector field as part of 100 % carbon-free heat supply for food factory in Australia

-Site work has started on what will be the largest concentrating solar heat project in the Australia food industry.
+Site work has started on what will be the largest concentrating solar heat project in the Australian food industry.
 An 18 MW parabolic trough field is to be built at the Mars Petcare facility in Wodonga in the state of Victoria.
 The EPC for the solar field is the Belgian company Azteq supported by the engineering capacity of its German subsidiary Solarlite.
 The system is expected to begin operations in the second quarter of 2026.
 The solar process heat installation is part of Mars Petcare’s decarbonization strategy, which aims at being carbon neutral within two years.
 The AUD 39 million project will be backed by more than AUD 17 million in funding from the Australian Renewable Energy Agency (ARENA).
 The photo shows Paul Matuschka, the Sustainability Manager at Mars Petcare, introducing the solar process heat installation during a webinar organized by the Australian Alliance for Energy Productivity (A2EP) on 13th November 2024.

 Source: https://www.a2ep.org.au/post/webinar-13-november-solar-heat-for-industrial-processes-australian-opportunities